tbaer-umich/snake_behavior/README.md

 - `4` - Classify as Uncertain
 - `A` - Previous chunk
 - `D` or `Space` - Next chunk (auto-confirms classifier predictions if present)
+- `+` - Zoom out (increase y-axis range)
+- `-` - Zoom in (decrease y-axis range)

+**Additional Features:**
+- **Zoom In/Out buttons:** Adjust the vertical scale of plots to see more or less detail.
+The zoom level persists as you navigate through chunks.
+- **Show Context button:** Opens a popup window showing 5 chunks before and after the current chunk, with all three axes plotted together in different colors.
+- **Go to chunk:** Type a chunk number in the text box and click "Go" to jump directly to that chunk without cycling through all chunks.
+- **Show Strikes Only button:** (Available after loading classifier predictions) Toggle to navigate only through chunks predicted as strikes for quick review.

 **Output Format:**
 The tool saves a CSV file with the original data plus a `behavior` column containing single-letter codes: